momonoainijyou/MyFirstGit/readme.txt

-Git is a verion contro system.
+Git is a distributed version control system.
 Hello!